 Customer relationship management (CRM) and knowledge management (KM) initiatives are directed towards the same goal: the delivery of continuous improvement towards customers.
-Initiatives stemming from this effort have been labeled 'customer knowledge management' (CKM) or 'knowledge-enabled CRM' (Gibbert, Leibold and Probst, 2002; Geib and Riempp, 2002; Gebert, Geib, Kolbe and Brenner, 2003).
-In this contribution, we conceptualize CKM as the utilization of knowledge for, from and about customers in order to enhance the customer-relating capability of organizations.
-Recent research shows that an organization's KM capabilities are the most significant critical success factor affecting CRM impact (Croteau and Li, 2003).
-However, due to a history of poor solutions coupled with technology failures, many companies have a hard time justifying CKM initiatives in today's business world (Rigby, Reichheld and Schefter, 2002; Yu, 2001).
+Initiatives stemming from this effort have been labelled 'customer knowledge management' (CKM) or 'knowledge-enabled CRM' (Gibbert, Leibold and Probst, 2002; Gebert, Geib, Kolbe and Brenner, 2003).
+In this contribution, we conceptualise CKM as the utilisation of knowledge for (e.g. product information) from (e.g. their ideas about product improvements) and about customers (e.g. their requirements and expectations) in order to enhance the customer-relating capability of organisations.
+Recent research shows that an organisation's KM capabilities are the most significant critical success factor affecting CRM impact (Croteau and Li, 2003).
+However, due to a history of poor solutions coupled with technology failures, many companies have a hard time justifying CKM initiatives in today's business world (Yu, 2001).
 Nevertheless, the idea of combining KM initiatives with CRM activities is still alive as it has also proven to bring about considerable benefits when done correctly (Gibbert et al., 2002).
-Therefore, the research questions we want to answer with this paper are as follows:

-- 1. What is the actual status quo of CKM initiatives within organizations? - 2.
-How can companies successfully utilize knowledge for, from and about customers to achieve superior performance in CRM processes?
+Therefore, we want to introduce the actual status quo of CKM initiatives within organisations and shed light on the question how companies successfully utilise knowledge for, from and about customers to achieve superior performance in CRM processes.

-In order to address these questions, we applied a two-stage research approach combining quantitative-empirical data with results from a multiple case study design.
-The quantitative-empirical data was collected by means of a survey of 1,000 CRM executives of renowned companies in German-speaking regions.
-At the same time, we extended the insights derived from the survey by a multiple case study approach.
+In order to address these issues, we applied a two-stage research approach combining quantitative-empirical data with results from a multiple case study design.
+The quantitative-empirical data was collected by means of a survey of 1,000 CRM executives of renowned companies in German-speaking regions such as Allianz, Deutsche Bank, Lufthansa and Audi.
+At the same time, we extended the insights derived from the survey by in-depth case studies at three companies where we identified successful practices of customer knowledge management: Union Investment, Siemens and Credit Suisse.

 We present the theoretical foundation of this paper in the following paragraph.
-After an outline of our research approach we introduce the results of our survey of the status quo of CKM initiatives within organizations.
-Subsequently, three case studies illustrate "good practices" in either managing knowledge for, from and about customers.
-From this we suggest implications for practice by means of a conceptual framework and conclude with an overview of this paper's limitations and further research issues.
+After a brief outline of our research approach we introduce the results of our survey regarding the status quo of CKM initiatives within organisations.
+Subsequently, the case studies of Union Investment, Siemens and Credit Suisse illustrate how these companies managed their knowledge for, from and about customers effectively.
+From this we suggest implications for practice by means of a managerial framework.